andyatkinson/andyatkinson.github.io/_posts/2024-09-02-copy-swap-drop-postgres-table-shrink.md

 We can remove the "public" schema for this example.
 Use the schema for your database.

-Index names need to be unique, so append "1" on or do something else to create a unique index name.
+Index names need to be unique, so append "1" to create a unique index name, or do something else to your preference.

-Change the table name to "events_intermediate" since we're creating the indexes there.
+Change the table name from those statements to "events_intermediate".

-We can omit "USING btree" since btree is the default type.
+Omit "USING btree" since Btree is the default type.

+Run these DDL statements:
 ```sql
 CREATE UNIQUE INDEX events_pkey1_idx ON events_intermediate (id);
 CREATE INDEX events_data_idx1 ON events_intermediate (data);
 ```

 ## Primary key using the index
-One tricky thing here is that the primary key constraint is being enforced (try inserting a duplicate) but the unique constraint is not supported with an index at the moment.
+One tricky thing here is the primary key constraint isn't fully configured.

+It's being enforced, try inserting a duplicate and verifying there's an error.
+However, the unique constraint doesn't have a supporting index.

-That's now how the table was originally set up, and we want the new one to be equivalent.
+Since the original table was set up with a unique constraint and index, we want the new table to be equivalent.

-To do that, we have to run one more command:
+To do that, run this command:
 ```sql
 ALTER TABLE events_intermediate
 ADD CONSTRAINT events_pkey1 PRIMARY KEY